 Meanwhile, National Highways and Motorways Police Sector M-1 celebrated Independence Day at main motorway toll plaza.

-Sector commander M-1 SSP Mohammad Tahir Khan and his team welcomed commuters and distributed Pakistani flags and
+Sector commander M-1 SSP Mohammad Tahir Khan and his team welcomed commuters and distributed Pakistani flags and sweets to children.

 Similarly, Pakistan Tehrik-i-Insaf activists also took out a vehicular procession from Hashtnagri chowk to press club.